GrumpyMeow/proxmox-tips/MR60BHA2.md

 There seem to be a [few patterns](https://ouraring.com/blog/sleeping-heart-rate/) which can be seen during sleeping.
 It would be fun to eventually see these patterns arise.

+Looking at the data i already suspect that there might not be enough of data to really get usefull insights.
+Maybe just like on the Oura-ring page, only three-point-patterns like hammock, slope, hill, etc. We will see.